marti5a6/Bucket-List/README.md

 When user clicks button, search for matches within a 100 miles of that city/state or coordinates, Then display matches.
 Keyword list may include bucket list items or other interests.

+Given a hiking trail's GPS coordinates, when the user clicks search, parse through database containing trail name and coordinates, then display the matches.

+Given a set of GPS coordiantes, location name, city/state information, and description, when the user searches for a Bucket-List location, parse through the database and find all matching keywords, then display results.

+Given a set of GPS coordiantes, location name, city/state information, and description results for a location, when the user clicks add, parse through the database and look for matches, then add a new entry for non existent locations.

 ## Class Diagram

 Show data classes (DTOs), Activities, Fragments, MVVM, etc. I use ArgoUML to model classes in a diagram.
 Other tools work as well.